Warehouse KPIs Guide

-Fast fulfilment starts with proper warehouse management, which determines how efficiently you receive, track, and store inventory in a way that gets customers orders out the door faster.
+Fast fulfillment starts with proper warehouse management, which determines how efficiently you receive, track, and store inventory in a way that gets customers orders out the door faster.

 But how do you know if a warehouse is performing well?

-Warehousing requires keeping a close eye on performance by forecasting and monitoring supply chain KPIs related to receiving, inventory management, and fulfilment.
+Warehousing requires keeping a close eye on performance by forecasting and monitoring supply chain KPIs related to receiving, inventory management, and fulfillment.

-By failing to monitor key KPIs, it will be hard to optimise your warehouse and make improvements accordingly.
+By failing to monitor key KPIs, it will be hard to optimize your warehouse and make improvements accordingly.